Spectral measures and dominant vertices in graphs of bounded degree: The case of finite graphs

-For the adjacency operator $A$ of a finite graph $G = (V, E)$, the lemma states that $\frac{1}{n}$ times the sum of the vertex spectral measures at all vertices $v \in V$ is the counting measure on the spectrum of $A$.
-This is of course well-known, and explicit for example in \cite[Proposition 10.2]{Grig--11}.
+As a particular case, we obtain the following fact which is well-known, and explicit for example in \cite[Proposition 10.2]{Grig--11}.

-\begin{prop}[\textbf{all vertices are dominant in finite walk-regular graphs}] Let $G = (V, E)$ be a finite graph which is walk-regular.
+\begin{prop}[\textbf{the counting measure is the average of the vertex spectral measures}] For the adjacency operator $A$ of a finite graph $G = (V, E)$ with $n$ vertices, $\frac{1}{n}$ times the sum of the vertex spectral measures at all vertices $v \in V$ is the counting measure on the spectrum of $A$. \end{prop}